Samaara-Das/Tradingview-to-Everywhere/README.md

 3. `SCREENER_NAME` is supposed to be the name of the screener (the name of the script).
 4. `DRAWER_NAME` is supposed to be the name of the Trade Drawer indicator (the name of the script).
 5. `INTERVAL_MINUTES` has to be set to the number of minutes Python should wait until it restarts all the inactive alerts
+6. `START_FRESH` is like an on/off switch for starting fresh, deleting all alerts and setting up new alerts OR just opening TradingView, keeping the pre-existing alerts and waiting for alerts to come.
+If it's `True`, the application will open TradingView, delete all the alerts and start setting up all 260 alerts again.
+If it's `False`, the application will open TradingView, NOT delete the alerts but instead keep all the alerts that were made when the application was previously run.
+This variable was created so that I could do 2 things:
+    - When I leave the application running, come back in the morning to find it frozen and find alerts in the Alerts log that are unread by the application, I would like to re-start the application and keep the alerts that were made when it ran previously without deleting all the alerts and therefore, keeping the alerts in the Alerts log.
+So, when I run the application with `START_FRESH` set to `False`, the application won't delete all the alerts, read the unread alerts that came when it was previously running and wait for new alerts.
+    - Sometimes, when I think I need to start fresh, delete all the alerts and make new ones, I can set `START_FRESH` set to `True`.
+7. `LINES_TO_KEEP` is the number of latest lines to keep in the log file.
+It keeps deleting the oldest logs and keeps the latest `LINES_TO_KEEP` lines.
+This was done to prevent the log file from slowing down the application.

 ### For Pinescript
 1. In the Trade Drawer indicator, in Pinescript, the first 6 inputs have to be arranged in this order: dateTime, entry, sl, tp1, tp2, tp3